 Similarly, the TRIM, one of the text functions, will provide you with the same output.
 Because it stores numbers in text format as well as removes unnecessary spaces from the text string.
 The adjusted formula in the E5 cell is-

-- How to Convert Number to Text and Keep Trailing Zeros in Excel (4 Ways)
+- How to Convert Number to Text and Keep Trailing Zeros in Excel

-- Convert Number to Text for VLOOKUP in Excel (2 Ways)
+- Convert Number to Text for VLOOKUP in Excel

 4. Utilizing the UPPER Function to Convert Number to Text without Scientific Notation

 This is the last function of today’s article that you might utilize to convert numbers to text excluding scientific notation.
-And the UPPER function mainly converts a text string to all uppercase letters.
+The UPPER function mainly converts a text string to all uppercase letters.
 Interestingly, you can use it here as it will store in text format if you input any number with the function.
 Let’s use the formula in the E5 cell.

 5. Adding a Single Quote

-Also, there are other methods to convert number to text without scientific notation except using the Excel function.
+Also, there are other methods to convert numbers to text without scientific notation except using the Excel function.
 According to this method, you have to add only a Single Quote or Apostrophe (‘) before the number.
 Thus, you may easily store the number as text.
 So, you must input the following things in the corresponding formula bar.

 'Any number that you want to convert